Dorcas response to crisis in Ukraine

 Ukraine:

 Dorcas Ukraine’s response starts with supporting 11,400 IDPs, host population and people left behind in conflict-affected areas.
-Dorcas Ukraine and their local partners will focus with their response on assisting and supporting people located in Transcarpathia, where IDPs have fled to, and Zaporizhia, where some people are unable or unwilling to flee.
+Dorcas Ukraine and their local partners will focus with their response on assisting and supporting people located in Transcarpathia, where IDPs have fled to, and Zaporizhya, where some people are unable or unwilling to flee.
 The response is focussed on people with disabilities, older people, pregnant women or lactating mothers, female-headed households and children who have been separated from their family or child-headed households.

 Dorcas Ukraine provides support on: